AttyC/CV/README.md

 ## Antonia Cronin

 Hi, I'm a Ruby on Rails, JavaScript and PHP developer with a love of Agile and TDD.
-A recent graduate of __Makers Academy__, I have also worked in commercial, Government and freelance positions.
+A recent graduate of __Makers Academy__, I have also previously worked as a web developer in commercial, Government and freelance positions.

 I am looking for a web or software position where I can contribute to Agile teams, continue to learn new technologies and test-drive development.